Grade 4 Music Theory Lesson 6: Triads and Chords

 Order of Notes

-Notice that when we added a C to the A minor chord, we also jumbled up the order of the other notes:
+Notice that when we doubled up a note in the A minor chord, we also jumbled up the order of the other notes:

 But the chord of A minor doubles one of the notes of the triad to make a 4-note chord.
 The bass note (lowest note) is A, but all the other notes can be written wherever they sound best: